Ward profile

 Description

-Sitwell Ward lies in the central part of the Borough, with a population of 13,197 (2019 population estimate).
+Sitwell Ward lies in the south central part of the borough, with a population of 12,654 (2021 census).
 The ward is represented by three members of the Council.
-Sitwell is a mainly suburban ward covering the parish of Whiston (population 4,868) together with parts of the adjacent Rotherham suburbs of Broom, Moorgate, and Stag.
+Sitwell is a mainly suburban ward covering the parish of Whiston (population 4,878) together with parts of the adjacent Rotherham suburbs of Broom, Moorgate, and Stag.
 These areas are heavily owner occupied.

 The ward is the least deprived in Rotherham although there is a small, deprived pocket in east Whiston.
 The south of the ward is rural and very sparsely populated.
 The hamlets of Morthen, Upper Whiston and Guilthwaite have only 200 residents between them.